“We are building this clubhouse beyond our immediate requirement but with an eye to the future”

-The below article shows the progress of Melrose Highlands as of June 1926.
-The streets with the most homes are Earl Street, Winthrope Street, Keller Avenue and Greenly Drive.
+The article below shows the progress of Melrose Highlands as of June 1926.
+The streets with the most homes are Earl Street, Winthrope Street, Keller Avenue, and Greenly Drive.

 The Highlands of Oakland faces on Tunnel Road and is 20 minutes from the business district of Oakland.
 It consisted of 300 large parcels for a low price of $225.

 Fred T. Wood Co. developed this beautiful scenic tract high in the hills of Oakland.